flatcar-archive/flatcar-docs/os/power-management.md

 echo "conservative" | tee /sys/devices/system/cpu/cpu*/cpufreq/scaling_governor > /dev/null
 ```

-This can be configured with a [Container Linux Config][cl-configs] as well:
+This can be configured with a [Flatcar Linux Config][cl-configs] as well:

 ```yaml container-linux-config
 systemd: